-To open a food business you must register with the council at least 28 days before opening.
+To open a food business you must register with the councils at least 28 days before opening.
 This is required by law.
 Registration is free.

 Register a food business online

-To register your food business with Lewes district council complete the online form:
+To register your food business with Lewes district or Eastbourne borough council, complete our online form:

-Note: if your business is outside Eastbourne or Lewes, you should contact that area's local district or city council.
+Note: if your business is outside Eastbourne or the Lewes district, you should contact that area's local district or city council.

 Who needs to register?